prebid/prebid.github.io/dev-docs/publisher-api-reference.md

   * You can copy the data to another tool to count the number of characters that are present.

 Between these two values (Prebid's targeting key count and the overall ad URL query character count), you will find the average number of characters that are used by your ad server.
 It's likely that these ad server values will remain consistent given that type of setup.
 So if you know your ad server has a particular character limit, you can assume that these ad server characters will be reserved and the difference is what you could allot to Prebid.

+Between this feature and the overlapping [sendBidsControl.bidLimit](/dev-docs/publisher-api-reference.html#setConfig-Send-Bids-Control), you should be able to make sure that there's not too much data going to the ad server.

 <a name="setConfig-Configure-Responsive-Ads" />